 Supported account types

-In the Microsoft Azure public Cloud, most types of apps can sign in users with any audience:
+In the Microsoft Azure public cloud, most types of apps can sign in users with any audience:

-- With only personal Microsoft account.
+- With only personal Microsoft accounts.

-Supported account types in national clouds
+Account types in national clouds

 Apps can also sign in users in national clouds.
 However, Microsoft personal accounts aren't supported in these clouds.
 That's why the supported account types are reduced, for these clouds, to your organization (single tenant) or any organizations (multitenant applications).